 \end{defin} We denote by $\bgmod$ the category whose objects are bigraded $R$-modules and whose morphisms are morphisms of bigraded $R$-modules of bidegree $(0, 0)$.
 It is symmetric monoidal with the above tensor product.
 The symmetry isomorphism is given by

-We follow the Koszul sign rule: if $f : A → B$ and $g : C → D$ are bigraded morphisms, then the morphism $f ⊗ g : A ⊗ C → B ⊗ D$ is defined by
+We follow the \emph{Koszul sign rule:} if $f : A \longrightarrow B$ and $g : C \longrightarrow D$ are bigraded morphisms, then the morphism $f \otimes g : A \otimes C \longrightarrow B \otimes D$ is defined by

-The following categories will occur naturally throughout our work. \begin{defin} A \emph{vertical bicomplex} is a bigraded $R$-module $A$ equipped with a vertical differential $d^A : A → A$ of bidegree $(0, 1)$.
+The following categories will occur naturally throughout our work. \begin{defin} A \emph{vertical bicomplex} is a bigraded $R$-module $A$ equipped with a vertical differential $d^A : A \longrightarrow A$ of bidegree $(0, 1)$.
 A \emph{morphism of vertical bicomplexes} is a morphism of bigraded modules of bidegree $(0, 0)$ commuting with the vertical differential.
 The category of vertical bicomplexes is denoted by $\vbc$. \end{defin}

 The tensor product of two vertical bicomplexes $A$ and $B$ is given by endowing the tensor product of underlying bigraded modules with vertical differential This makes $\vbc$ into a symmetric monoidal category.

-The symmetric monoidal categories $(\mathrm{C}_R,⊗,R)$, $(\bgmod,⊗,R)$ and $(\vbc,⊗,R)$ are related by embeddings $\mathrm{C}_R\to\vbc$ and $\bgmod \to\vbc$ which are monoidal and full.
+The symmetric monoidal categories $(\mathrm{C}_R,\otimes,R)$, $(\bgmod,\otimes,R)$ and $(\vbc,\otimes,R)$ are related by embeddings $\mathrm{C}_R\to\vbc$ and $\bgmod \to\vbc$ which are monoidal and full.

 \begin{defin} Let $A,B$ be bigraded modules.
-We define $[A,B]^∗_∗$ to be the bigraded module of morphisms of bigraded modules $A → B$.
-Furthermore, if $A,B$ are vertical bicomplexes, and $f ∈ [A,B]^v_u$, we define
+We define $[A,B]^\ast_\ast$ to be the bigraded module of morphisms of bigraded modules $A \longrightarrow B$.
+Furthermore, if $A,B$ are vertical bicomplexes, and $f \in [A,B]^v_u$, we define

 \end{defin}